nhutlinh-0925/nhutlinh-0925/README.md

 <h1>Hi there 👋</h1>

-<h3 align="center">My name is Tran Nhut Linh, I'm currently a 4th year student of information technology school at Can Tho University.
+<h3>My name is Tran Nhut Linh, I'm currently a 4th year student of information technology school at Can Tho University.
 I am a tech geek and love learning English.</h3>

 - 🔭 I’m currently working on Mobile Development Flutter and Laravel Framwork